PSRV19/reinforcement-learning/README.md

 ## How to run simulations

-Simply run the following command
+Ensure that you are in the `\reinforcement-learning` (root) directory.
+Simply run the following command:

 ``` python
 python simulations/{agent_name}_sim.py